nosoop/hugo-tf2-motd/README.md

 ### Responsive grid system

-By default, Pure.css' grid system is included.
+By default, Pure.css' responsive grid system is included.
 If you happen to not need grid capabilities, you can save up to 8KB by setting `grids` to `false` in your site-level configuration.

 ### Localizations

 In case l11n was your kind of thing.
-With the [Dynamic MOTD plugin][pl-motd] or similar, you can send scoreboards in a user's preferred language.
+With the [Dynamic MOTD plugin][pl-motd] or similar, you can send chalkboard in a user's preferred language.
 Follow along with [creating a multilingual site][hugo-ml] if you plan on doing so.

-Or you can just have the scoreboard localized for your region.
+Or you can just have the chalkboard localized for your region.
 Not everyone can be a polyglot.

 Currently supported locales: